 - (d) Discovery Motions.
 See L.R.
 37.1. - (e) Order to Show Cause.
-All motions that a party brings by Order to Show Cause shall conform to the requirements set forth in L.R.
+All requests for an Order to Show Cause shall conform to the requirements set forth in L.R.
 7.1(b)(1) and (2).
-Immediately after filing an Order to Show Cause, the moving party must telephone the Chambers of the presiding judicial officer and inform Chambers staff that it has filed an Order to Show Cause.
+Immediately after filing a request for an Order to Show Cause, the moving party must telephone the Chambers of the presiding judicial officer and inform Chambers staff that it has filed a request for an Order to Show Cause.
 Parties may obtain the telephone numbers for all Chambers from the Clerk's office or at the Court's webpage at www.nynd.uscourts.gov.
-The Court shall determine the briefing schedule and return date applicable to motions brought by Order to Show Cause.
+The Court shall determine the briefing schedule and return date applicable to the request for an Order to Show Cause.

-In addition to the requirements set forth in Local Rule 7.1(b)(1) and (2), a motion brought by "Order to Show Cause" must include an affidavit clearly and specifically showing good and sufficient cause why the standard motion procedure (i.e., advanced notice, 21 days for an opposition, and 7 days for a reply) cannot be used with regard to the underlying motion.
-In addition, the moving party must give reasonable advanced notice of the application for an Order to Show Cause to the other parties, except in those circumstances where the movant demonstrates, in a detailed and specific affidavit, good cause why reasonable advanced notice cannot be used, and substantial prejudice that would result from the requirement of reasonable advanced notice.
+In addition to the requirements set forth in Local Rule 7.1(b)(1) and (2), a request for an Order to Show Cause must include an affidavit clearly and specifically showing good and sufficient cause why the standard motion procedure (i.e., advanced notice, 21 days for an opposition, and 7 days for a reply) cannot be used with regard to the underlying motion.
+In addition, the moving party must give reasonable advance notice of the request for an Order to Show Cause to the other parties, except in those circumstances where the movant demonstrates, in a detailed and specific affidavit, good cause why reasonable advance notice cannot be used, and that substantial prejudice would result from the requirement of reasonable advance notice.

-An Order to Show Cause must contain a space for the assigned judge to set forth (a) the deadline for filing and serving supporting papers, (b) the deadline for filing and serving opposing papers, and (c) the date and time for the hearing.
+A proposed Order to Show Cause must contain a space for the assigned judge to set forth (a) the deadline for filing and serving supporting papers, (b) the deadline for filing and serving opposing papers, and (c) the date and time for the hearing.

 - (f) Temporary Restraining Order.
 See L.R.
 65.1. - (g) Motion for Reconsideration.
 See L.R.
 60.1. - (h) Oral Argument.
 Motions are decided without oral argument unless otherwise scheduled by the Court.
 Parties may make a written request for oral argument, which is subject to the discretion of the presiding judge.
 See L.R.
-7.1(a).

-- (i) Sanctions for Vexatious or Frivolous Motions or Failure to Comply with this Rule.
+7.1(a). - (i) Sanctions for Vexatious or Frivolous Motions or Failure to Comply with this Rule.
 A party who presents vexatious or frivolous motion papers or fails to comply with this Rule is subject to discipline as the Court deems appropriate, including sanctions and the imposition of costs and attorney's fees to the opposing party. - (j) Adjournments of Dispositive Motions.
 All requests for extension of any deadlines must be made at least three business days prior to the expiration of the deadline, absent a showing of cause as to why it could not be made earlier.